learn-co-curriculum/dsc-creating-functions/README.md

 # Creating Functions

 ## Introduction
-As we learn to accomplish more and more with our code, we want the ability to reuse our code to help us solve different problems.
+Now that we learned about loops, it would be nice to have the ability to *reuse* our code to help us solve different problems.
 Functions allow us to do just that.
 They also give us the ability to name a sequence of operations (or block of code), thus making our code expressive.
 Let's see how this works, and why something like this is useful.

 ## Objectives
 You will be able to: